Search results

 Results From The WOW.Com Content Network

-In linear algebra, an invertible matrix is a square matrix which has an inverse.
+In linear algebra, an invertible matrix is a square matrix that has an inverse.
 In other words, if some other matrix is multiplied by the invertible matrix, the result can be multiplied by an inverse to undo the operation.
 An invertible matrix multiplied by its inverse yields the identity matrix.
 Invertible matrices are the same size as their ...

 The smallest singular value of a matrix A is σ n (A).
-It has the following properties for a non-singular matrix A: The 2-norm of the inverse matrix (A-1) equals the inverse σ n-1 (A).
-[1]: Thm.3.3 The absolute values of all elements in the inverse matrix (A-1) are at most the inverse σ n-1 (A).
-[1]: Thm.3.3
+It has the following properties for a non-singular matrix A: The 2-norm of the inverse matrix (A −1) equals the inverse σ n −1 (A).
+[2]: Thm.3.3 The absolute values of all elements in the inverse matrix (A −1) are at most the inverse σ n −1 (A).
+[2]: Thm.3.3

 The above procedure shows why taking the pseudoinverse is not a continuous operation: if the original matrix has a singular value 0 (a diagonal entry of the matrix above), then modifying slightly may turn this zero into a tiny positive number, thereby affecting the pseudoinverse dramatically as we now have to take the ...